arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 ### Semester 1

 Forschungsfrage
-Here, we already examined the Power structures inherent in Radio broadcasting technology.
+Here, we already examined the power structures inherent in radio broadcasting technology.

 #### Abstract